 - Step 7 – Growing your audience

-Step One – Planning
+Step One – Planning how to start a food blog

 The quickest but most important step to starting your food blog is to make sure you have the time to commit to the blog, and enough ideas to regularly contribute to keep the blog filled with fresh content.